 VAT at the standard rate must be charged on the lease of immovable property (with the exception of leasing of residential dwellings) when the lessee is a taxable person and is engaged in taxable activities by at least 90%.
 The lessor has the right to opt not to impose VAT on the specific property.
-The option is irrevocable.
+The option is irrevocable and ceases to apply in case of change in the ownership of the immovable property.
+Notification 305/2024, published in the Official Government Gazette on 13 September 2024, provides that the option not to impose VAT on lease is made via form TΦ1220 and is valid for lease agreements whose commencement date proceeds 30 days from 13 September 2024.